 Mestiza Bejmat, as part of the Zellige iconic Moorish trend, is considered an art in itself.
-With significant influence on western decoration, the process has not varied for a millennium.
+With significant influence on western decoration, the process has not varied for millennia.

-Dated from the X century, Bejmat was typically rectangular shaped and used as paving stone.
-Initially in white and terracota colours only.
-In the XIV century enriched with avibrant palette.
+Dated from the X century, Bejmat was typically rectangular shaped and used as a paving stone.
+Initially in white and terracotta colors only.
+The XIV century was enriched with a vibrant palette.

-Maintaining the original concept while rethinking the design for a modern market, the line features 9 shaded colours and two shapes to dress entrances, patios, fireplaces, countertops, backplashes, pools and any living space.
+Maintaining the original concept while rethinking the design for a modern market, the line features 9 shaded colors and two shapes to dress entrances, patios, fireplaces, countertops, backsplashes, pools, and any living space.

 The Matte finish Biscuit and Cotto colors are suitable for Commercial flooring with a slip coefficient of .42.
 The glossy colors do not meet the same standard however can be used as an accent or on the walls.

-It is advised to adjust each piece during the installation process instead of using spacers.
-These differences give character, a craftsman feel and a high aesthetic value .
+It is advised to adjust each piece during installation instead of spacers.
+These differences give character, a craftsman feel, and a high aesthetic value.